hephaestus-compiler-project/thalia-popl-eval/README.md

 This command compute statistics about the size of the programs synthesized by `thalia`.
-The script leverages the CSV files located at `data/size`.
-Every file contains the size characteristics of every synthesized program per language.
+The script leverages the CSV files located at `data/size`, which show the size characteristics of every program synthesized by `thalia` in our evaluation.
 The first column of a CSV file shows the size of each program in kB, while the second column represents the size